The Backdoor Roth and Mega Backdoor Roth

 The main benefit of a pre-tax IRA contribution is tax deferral.
 You contribute to your IRA now, the funds generate earnings, and you don’t pay taxes on the contribution or earnings until you start taking distributions.

-The Mega Backdoor Roth earned its name from the massive contribution that the strategy enables.
-The standard employee deferral limit is $24,500.
-However, employees are allowed to make voluntary after-tax contributions up to the lesser of $72,000 (2026) or 100% of their compensation.
+The standard employee deferral limit is $24,500 for 2026.
+However, employees are allowed to make voluntary after-tax contributions up to the lesser of $72,000 or 100% of their compensation.
 For each plan that you participate in, your voluntary after-tax contribution limit is reduced by your employee deferrals and your employer’s contributions.
-For example, if you have a salary of $75,000 and contributed $24,500 as an employee deferral, you can contribute up to $47,500 to a voluntary after-tax account and then do an in-plan conversion to a Roth 401(k).
+For example, if you have a salary of $73,000 and contributed $24,500 as an employee deferral, you can contribute up to $47,500 to a voluntary after-tax account and then do an in-plan conversion to a Roth 401(k).

 SHARE THIS STORY ON: